Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Remainder estimates

-\begin{proof} The key observation to prove the statement is that the terms to be controlled only depend on $\hE(\Omega)$ being orthogonal to $\sin(2\beta)$ and hence its derivative in the angular direction admit uniform (in $\alpha$) $\cH^N$-bounds.
-More precisely, it follows from Lemma \ref{lam:Rest} that
+where we used \eqref{eq:est-fapp} in the last step.
+To bound the terms involving $\hE(\Omega)$ one proceeds analogously to the proof of Lemma \ref{lem:RHS1}, where we oberse that $\mathbb{P}_2(\hE(\Omega))=0$ and hence its derivative in the angular direction admit uniform (in $\alpha$) $\cH^N$-bounds.
+It follows from Proposition \ref{lam:Rest} that